 On their first visit to the vet a couple of days after going to live with Alison and Jaye, it was discovered that the kittens were two months old, so they had been living rough since they were one month old.
-Ernie had scratches all over his belly that the vet said would’ve come about from defending himself and his sister (the poor little guy!
+Ernie had scratches all over his belly that the vet said would’ve come about from defending himself and his sister – the poor little guy!

 Ernie is such a little scaredy cat now, Alison and Jaye think it’s because he used up all his bravery in his early months of life.
 And neither of the cats is very interested at all in ‘outside’ – they’ve been there done that, they want the safety of home, inside the home that is.

 They bring enormous joy to their adoptive parents and everyone who gets to know them.
-They love South Africa after their relocation and are thriving in their new environment.
+They love South Africa after their relocation from Dubai and are thriving in their new environment.
 Here’s a look at the two cuties.